-When we work with new clients who are considering the idea of setting up their first online advisory board for customers who often cannot attend their live consultancy meetings, we are sometimes met with concern about advisors being open to adapting a new technology and advisors “sharing” information in discussion forums where their colleagues will be able to see their comments.
+When we work with new clients who are considering the idea of setting up their first online advisory board for customers who often cannot attend their live consultancy meetings, we are sometimes met with concern about advisors being open to adopting a new technology and “sharing” information in discussion forums where their colleagues will be able to see their comments.

-The objective of having advisors sharing ideas, collaborating and discussing new concepts in online discussion forums is to have the ideas being shared by peers on a particular topic create a social cue for an advisor to increase their likelihood of “liking” or agreeing with the sentiment that is being shared.
+The objective of having advisors sharing ideas, collaborating, and discussing new concepts in online discussion forums is to have the ideas being shared by peers on a particular topic create a social cue for an advisor to increase their likelihood of “liking” or agreeing with the sentiment that is being shared.
 The more peers associated with a company’s online advisory board (represented by Z in the slide below), the more open an advisor may be to the information being discussed.
 These types of online advisory boards leverage the targeting and persuasion components of peer influence.